interledger/rafiki/packages/documentation/src/content/docs/telemetry/overview.md

 Privacy is a paramount concern for us.
 Rafiki's telemetry feature is designed to provide valuable network insights without violating privacy or aiding malicious ASEs.
 For more information, please [read the privacy docs](../privacy).

-The telemetry functionality, while optional for Application Service Environments (ASEs), is enabled by default.
+The telemetry functionality is currently enabled by default on non-livenet enviroment, i.e. any environment that is not dealing with real money.
+Account Servicing Entities (ASEs) can opt-out of telemetry completely.
 When active, it transmits metrics to the TESTNET collector.
-However, for those operating in a production environment, there is an option to redirect these metrics.
-By defining the LIVENET environment variable, the metrics will be sent to the LIVENET collector instead.
+In the future, those ASEs operating in a production livenet environment (real money) can opt-in to share their metrics with a LIVENET collector.

 ## Architecture